 - Speed.
-For example, the recent paper [3] reports list-decoding cost "quadratic in the blocklength n" (counting the number of operations in \mathbf{F}{q^m}); but this is asymptotically much larger than the $n(\lg n)^{2+o(1)}$ that had been achieved decades earlier for $w = \lfloor t/2 \rfloor$. - Effectiveness.
-For example, the recent paper [44] is limited to the big-field Johnson distance, significantly below the \mathbf{F}q Johnson distance if q is small. - Simplicity.
-For example, [2]-one of the few papers reporting essentiallylinear-time list decoding-is sufficiently general to handle arbitrary weights, such as the optimized Koetter-Vardy weights; but the user is required to trace the desired weights (after scaling and rounding to integers) through a thicket of degree computations.
+For example, the recent paper [4] reports list-decoding cost "quadratic in the blocklength n" (counting the number of operations in \mathbf{F}{q^m}); but this is asymptotically much larger than the $n(\lg n)^{2+o(1)}$ that had been achieved decades earlier for $w = \lfloor t/2 \rfloor$. - Effectiveness (how many errors are decoded).
+For example, the recent paper [52] is limited to the big-field Johnson distance, significantly below the \mathbf{F}q Johnson distance if q is small. - Simplicity.
+For example, [3]-one of the few papers reporting essentiallylinear-time list decoding-is sufficiently general to handle arbitrary weights, such as the optimized Koetter-Vardy weights; but the user is required to trace the desired weights (after scaling and rounding to integers) through a thicket of degree computations.

-My impression is that list decoding is rarely used in practice for large n; I blame this on the lack of simple high-speed high-distance decoding algorithms.
-Some papers try to compensate by adding generality, for example studying highergenus algebraic-geometry codes, but if list decoding is not usable even for the most basic constructions of alternant codes then obviously it will also not be usable for higher-genus codes!
+It seems that every implementation of code-based cryptography avoids list decoding, even though [11, Section 7] pointed out years ago that list decoding improves the tradeoff between key size and security level against all known attacks.
+One can blame the non-use of list decoding on the lack of simple high-speed highdistance decoding algorithms.
+Some list-decoding papers try to compensate by adding generality, for example studying higher-genus algebraic-geometry codes, but if list decoding is not usable even for the most basic constructions of alternant codes then obviously it will also not be usable for higher-genus codes!